 Interest rate risk is pertinent to currency swaps, forward outrights, futures, and options.
 It refers to the profit and loss generated by both the fluctuations in the forward spreads and by forwarding amount mismatches and maturity gaps among transactions in the foreign exchange book.

 An amount mismatch is a difference between the spot and the forward amounts.
 For an active forward desk, the complete elimination of maturity gaps is virtually impossible.
 However, this may not be a serious problem if the amounts involved in these mismatches are small.
 On a daily basis, traders balance the net payments and receipts for each currency through a special type of swap, called tomorrow/next or rollover.

 To minimize interest rate risk, management sets limits on the total size of mismatches.
 The policies differ among banks, but a common approach is to separate the mismatches, based on their maturity dates, into up to six months and past six months.
 All the transactions are entered into computerized systems in order to calculate the positions for all the delivery dates and the profit and loss.
 Continuous analysis of the interest rate environment is necessary t forecast any changes that may impact the outstanding gaps.

 the possibility that an outstanding Credit risk is connected with the possibility that an outstanding currency position may not be repaid as agreed, due to voluntary or involuntary action by a counterparty.
 In these cases, trading occurs on regulated exchanges, where all trades are settled by the clearinghouse.
-On such exchanges, traders of all sizes can deal without any credit concern.
+On such exchanges, traders of all sizes can deal without any credit concerns.
 The following forms of credit risk are known:

 - Replacement risk: This occurs when counterparties of the failed bank find their books unbalanced to the extent of their exposure to the insolvent party.
 To rebalance their books, these banks enter new transactions.